Achievable logoAchievable logo

 2. pol: Encodes the viral enzymes protease, reverse transcriptase (RT) , and integrase.
 RT is an RNA dependent DNA polymerase.

 6. vif: Viral infectivity factor.
-Promotes the infectivity but not the production of viral particles.
-In the absence of Vif, the produced viral particles are defective, while the cell-to-cell transmission of virus is not affected significantly.
+Promotes infectivity but not the production of viral particles.
+In the absence of Vif, the produced viral particles are defective, while cell-to-cell transmission of virus is not affected significantly.
 Vif prevents the action of the cellular APOBEC-3G protein.

-7. vpr: Called viral protein R. Closely related to vpx gene.
-Proposed functions for vpr include the targeting the nuclear import of preintegration complexes, cell growth arrest, transactivation of cellular genes, and induction of cellular differentiation.
+7. vpr: Called viral protein R. Closely related to the vpx gene.
+Proposed functions for vpr include targeting the nuclear import of preintegration complexes, cell growth arrest, transactivation of cellular genes, and induction of cellular differentiation.

 8. vpu: Viral protein U is present in HIV 1 but not 2.
 It is an integral membrane protein with at least two different biological functions: (a) degradation of CD4 in the endoplasmic reticulum, and (b) enhancement of virion release from the plasma membrane of HIV-1-infected cells.
 Vpu has been found to increase susceptibility of HIV-1 infected cells to Fas killing.